kalisio/vuepress-theme-kalisio/README.md

 This is a simple [VuePress](https://vuepress.vuejs.org/) theme for Kalisio projects.

-This theme extends the default VuePress theme in order to provides additional functionalities such as diagramming, charting and mapping.
+This theme extends the default VuePress theme in order to provides additional functionalities such as diagramming and mapping.
 Read this section to understand [theme inheritance](https://vuepress.vuejs.org/theme/inheritance.html#motivation).

 # Creating a diagram

-This theme provides an interface to use [Mermaid](https://mermaid-js.github.io/mermaid/#/).
+This theme provides an interface to add a [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagram.
-Mermaid components can be used like:
+**Mermaid** components can be used like:

 ```md
 <mermaid>